 (xii) In our opinion the Company is not a nidhi company.
 Therefore the provisions ofclause 3(xii) of the order are not applicable to the Company and hence not commented upon.

-(xiv) According to the information and explanations given to us and on an overallexamination of the balance sheet the company has not made any preferential allotment orprivate placement of shares or fully or partly convertible debentures during the yearunder review and hence reporting requirements under clause 3(xiv) are not applicable tothe company and not commented upon.
+(xiv) According to the information and explanations given to us and on an overallexamination of the Balance Sheet the Company has not made any preferential allotment orprivate placement of shares or fully or partly convertible debentures during the yearunder review.
+Consequently reporting requirements under clause 3(xiv) are not applicableto the Company and hence not commented upon.